Cubic threefolds moduli and the Monster group

 We next consider the overlattices of $k_1\LL_1\operp k_3\LL_3$ with $k_1+k_3=4$.

-\begin{lemma} For $k_1+k_3=4$, every overlattice of $k_1\LL_1\operp k_3\LL_3$ that is not already realized on a subsum (and is hence covered by Lemma \ref{lemma:1-3overlattice}) is of degree 9 and exists only for $(k_1,k_3)=(4,0)$ (in which case the overlattice is a copy of $\LL_4$) or $(k_1,k_3)=(0,4)$, in which case the overlattice is unimodular (we denote one such by $(4\LL_3)'$).
-All these overlattices make up a single equivalence class and have the property that the the primitive hull of any subsum of type $3\LL_1$ in $\LL_4$ resp.\ $3\LL_3$ in $(4\LL_3)'$ is an overlattice of degree $3$.
+\begin{lemma} For $k_1+k_3=4$, every overlattice of $k_1\LL_1\operp k_3\LL_3$ that is not already realized on a subsum (and is hence covered by Lemma \ref{lemma:1-3overlattice}) is of degree 9 and exists only for $(k_1,k_3)=(4,0)$ (in which case the overlattice is a copy of $\LL_4$) or $(k_1,k_3)=(0,4)$, in which case the overlattice is $\theta$-selfdual (we denote one such by $(4\LL_3)'$).
+All these overlattices make up a single equivalence class and have the property that the primitive hull of any subsum of type $3\LL_1$ in $\LL_4$ resp.\ $3\LL_3$ in $(4\LL_3)'$ is an overlattice of degree $3$.

-The unitary group of $(4\LL_3)'$ is isomorphic to $\mu_2\times (G(\LL_3)\wr \Scal_4)$, were $\Scal_4$ is realized as the permutation group of the summands (with signs). \end{lemma} \begin{proof} An isotropic vector that has all its entries nonzero, but cannot be written as a sum of two isotropic vectors with smaller support can only occur when $(k_1,k_3)$ equals $(4,0)$ or $(0,4)$.
+The unitary group of $(4\LL_3)'$ is an extension of $\Scal_4$ by $\mu_2\times G(\LL_3)^4$, were $\mu_2$ acts by scalar multiplication and $\Sfrak_4$ is the permutation group of the summands (with signs). \end{lemma} \begin{proof} An isotropic vector that has all its entries nonzero, but cannot be written as a sum of two isotropic vectors with smaller support can only occur when $(k_1,k_3)$ equals $(4,0)$ or $(0,4)$.
 In these two cases any vector with all its entries nonzero is isotropic.
 The case $(k_1,k_3)=(4,0)$ is straightforward and so in the rest of the proof, we focus on the case $(k_1,k_3)=(0,4)$.